Lisa2626/Fantasio/README.md

-# Fantasio: Normalisation tool for SPIRou spectra
+# Fantasio: Normalization tool for SPIRou spectra
 =======

-A tool for normalizing stellar spectra, using sigma-clipping method, made for SPIRou data.
+A tool for normalizing stellar spectra using a sigma-clipping method, designed for SPIRou data.
-Normalization tool order by order, can be used with an interactive GUI with several option allowing the user to remove emission line, change sigma-clipping parameters and spline fitting parameters (degree and number of knots).
-Visualisation of the normalize spectra while changing the parameters.
+The normalization is performed order by order and can be used with an interactive GUI.
+Thus GUI offers several options, allowing the user to remove emission lines, adjust sigma-clipping parameters, and modify spline fitting parameters (degree and number of knots).
+Users can visualize the normalized spectra in real time while changing the parameters.

 - Installation: